 In this era of low interest rates, it is important to incorporate strategies that are designed to help the growth of your investments outpace inflation.

 Your retirement fund will be taxed at some point, whether it is when you withdraw the money or when you make transactions in your investment fund.
 If you forget to account for the taxes, it can mean the difference between a comfortable retirement and running out of money.

-Many people require increased medical care once they retire, whether it is additional checkups, or the cost of serious health problems, these costs can add up quickly.
-If you suffer major setback or require home health care, it can be difficult to find the money in retirement.
+Retirees do not set aside enough money or consider how other changes brought on by aging might affect their lives.
+If you suffer a major setback or require home health care, it can be difficult to find the money in retirement.
 If possible, factor in a little bit extra for medical care.

 These costs should be discussed with your partner so you can compare your ideas of what retirement will look like.
 Once you have a monthly budget, account for the taxes and inflation as per the above two points.

-When calculating how much you can invest into your retirement fund, you need to take a realistic look at your income source.How much can you afford to invest while also accounting for emergencies or economic downturn?
-Take into account your joint income with your partner and what works best for both of you.
+When calculating how much you can invest in to your retirement fund, you need to take a realistic look at your income source.How much can you afford to invest while also accounting for emergencies or economic downturn?
+Ideally, you will want to apply at least 10% to your retirement.
+Remember that if you open an RRSP (Registered Retirement SavingsPlan), the money that you contribute into the RRSP is tax deferred.
+That means that you don’t have to pay taxes on that money until you take it out at retirement.Consider your joint income with your partner and what works best for both of you.

 The most important thing is to maintain your retirement fund contributions to ensure your desired outcome.
 You should create a strict funding strategy rather than relying on casual contributions.
-Meet with your retirement investment adviser every year or two to check if you are on track to your desired results.
+Meet with your investment adviser every year or two to check if you are on track to your desired results.

 Your financial life can run smoothly when you have the right plan in place.
 Contact Silver Cedar Wealth Management today and we can help you reach your retirement goals.
 With the right plan, you will be well on the way to financial security.